sunpy/ndcube/joss_paper/paper.md

 transformations.
 This means `NDCube` can support any WCS implementation, e.g. FITS-WCS, gWCS, etc., so long as it's supplied in an AstroPy-WCS-API-compliant object.
-The components of an `NDCube` are supplied by the following kwargs and accessed via attributes of the same name.
+The components of an `NDCube` are supplied by the following keyword arguments and accessed via attributes of the same name.

 - `data`: The data array.
 (Required)
 - `wcs`: The primary set of coordinate transformations.
 (Required)